 Where, despite taking relevant and purposeful action to identify, assess and meet the SEN of the child, the child has not made expected progress, consideration will be given to requesting an Education, Health and Care assessment.
-This request can be made by the school or by parents.
+This request can be made by the school or by parents or the school may suggest this path to parents as part of reviewing need for the pupil.

 In considering whether an EHC needs assessment is necessary, the Local Authority will consider the evidence of the action already being taken by the school to meet the child's SEN. An EHC needs assessment will not always lead to an EHC plan.